DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 ## Changelog

+0.84 - Allows for skin and script to display show and recover feom bad received data from ABB

 0.83 - Fixes changes in the cookie made by ABB

 0.82 - Adds prompts if multiple services are detected